ThienBui6/Pythonproject/README.md

 ###this is my current project I am working on.
 There are three branches in this make sure you can find the branch when you want to look through them correctly.

-1. data
-2. src
-3. Backup code in the future
+1.TLE data collection.py or TLE collection.py
+2. debris.py or STARLINK TLE data.py
+3. Orbit Tracker & Collision.py
+4. Sustainability.py

 **Note: poliastro requires a number of Python packages: